 Determining the presence of naive, memory, and activated T cells in various clinical contexts including autoimmune diseases, immunodeficiency states, T-cell recovery posthematopoietic stem cell transplant, DiGeorge syndrome, and as a measure for T-cell immune competence

-Naive T-cells results can be used a surrogate marker for thymic-derived T-cell reconstitution, when used in conjunction with assessment of T-cell receptor excision circles (TREC/87959 T-Cell Receptor Excision Circles [TREC] Analysis for Immune Reconstitution)
+Naive T-cells results can be used as a surrogate marker for thymic-derived T-cell reconstitution, when used in conjunction with assessment of T-cell receptor excision circles (TREC / T-Cell Receptor Excision Circles [TREC] Analysis for Immune Reconstitution)